 This usually happens after spending long periods of time kneeling down, putting pressure on the kneecap (patella).
 Historically, this was typical of housemaids who spent long periods of time on their knees scrubbing floors; hence, the term housemaid's knee.

 The fluid in the prepatellar bursa sac can become infected and cause inflammation within a bursa (bursitis).
-This is particularly common in children with housemaid's knee.
-This usually follows a cut, scratch or injury to the skin on the surface of the knee.
-This injury allows germs (bacteria) to spread infection into the bursa.
+This is known as septic bursitis.
+It is particularly common in children with housemaid's knee.
+This usually follows a cut, scratch or injury to the skin on the surface of the knee which allows germs (bacteria) to spread infection into the bursa.

 Another inflammatory disease

 If you already have an inflammatory disease such as rheumatoid arthritis, you have an increased risk of developing a bursitis.
 Rheumatoid arthritis is a form of arthritis that causes inflammation, pain and swelling of joints.